 11/12 – AP Psychology

 Why do humans do what we do and think what we think?
 What is mental illness – how is it diagnosed and how is it treated?
 What is the role of situational factors in influencing individual behavior?
 Psychology helps answer these questions.
 Psychology is the systematic, scientific study of behaviors and mental processes.
 Over the year, students will be exposed to major thinkers, famous experimental studies, key concepts, and methods related to the field of psychology.
-This class is meant to simulate the experience of taking an introductory level course in psychology in a college setting and will culminate with the opportunity to take the advanced placement exam for psychology.
+This class is meant to simulate the experience of taking an introductory-level course in psychology in a college setting and will culminate with the opportunity to take the advanced placement exam for psychology.

 11/12 – Environmental Science

 The world we live in is a complex structure made of holistic systems.
-In Environmental Science you will investigate the various cycles of the Earth and how they make life on the blue marble possible.
+In Environmental Science, you will investigate the various cycles of the Earth and how they make life on the blue marble possible.
 Additionally, you will learn how humans are affecting these cycles and what we can do about it.

 Math